October 1, 2024

 As I mentioned yesterday, there were only two vital tasks to complete today in Hakodate: purchase ferry tickets for tomorrow, and get checked in to our hotel.
 We accomplished both without a hitch!

-After we cleaned up and changed into street clothes, we decided to walk to the Sports Depo, which is roughly equivalent to Decathlon in Europe.
-Some specialty items, but mostly generic outdoor gear.
+After we cleaned up and changed into street clothes, we decided to walk to the Sports Depo, which is roughly equivalent to Decathlon in Europe in that it carries some specialty items, but mostly consists of generic outdoor gear.
 We picked up some sandals and more gas for the stove.
 Then it was over to Daiso yet again, to buy more of the stuff we hesitated over last visit.
 We replaced our cutlery with folding versions, so that it would all fit in the mess kit.
 A necessary luxury.
 Ha!

 Here are a couple things that caught our eye along the way.